 alvaDesc is the next generation tool for the calculation of a wide range of molecular descriptors and a number of molecular fingerprints.

-Specifically it calculates almost 4000 descriptors independent of 3-dimensional information such as constitutional, topological, pharmacophore.
+It calculates more than 4000 descriptors independent of 3-dimensional information such as constitutional, topological, pharmacophore.
 It includes ETA and Atom-type E-state indices together with functional groups and fragment counts.
 Additionally, alvaDesc implements an extensive number of 3-dimensional descriptors such as 3D-autocorrelation, Weighted Holistic Invariant Molecular descriptors (WHIM) and GETAWAY.
+If needed, alvaDesc can calculate partial charges using the Gasteiger’s “Partial Equalization of Orbital Electronegativity” (PEOE).

 Molecular Properties, Drug-like and Lead-like Indices